monokrome/minecraft-server-installer/README.md

 least recommended of options, but useful if you have no way to change your environment (as much as I doubt that's even possible) for some reason.

+#### I want to run a different version of Minecraft.
+Is this possible?

+You can run whatever version of Minecraft you'd like by simply setting the `MINECRAFT_VERSION` environment variable.
+When you set this variable, the requested version will automatically download when you run the server.

+It is important to note that the `etc` directory is created when you start Minecraft for the first time.
+If you start Minecraft and then decide to revert to an older version, it may not work as expected.
+You should never downgrade Minecraft after you've started a world for this reason.

+#### I want to run a Bukkit server.
+Is this possible?

+This installer is equipped with support for Bukkit.
+It will automatically provide a recommended MINECRAFT_VERSION if one hasn't been specified, and will automatically download the current recommended Bukkit build when you run your server.

+If you prefer to run a custom version of Minecraft and/or Bukkit, you can set the `MINECRAFT_VERSION` and `BUKKIT_URL` environment variables.
+It is important that you always provide a `BUKKIT_URL` if you are specifying a manual `MINECRAFT_VERSION` since Bukkit doesn't provide deterministic URLs in order for us to automatically generate them for you.